roseraven/roseraven.github.io/README.md

 # roseraven.github.io
-A personal Blog for practising HTML. roseraven.github.io
+A personal Blog for practising HTML.
+I am a beginner, the contents may be confusing.
+Simultaneously, this is the first time I use Github to do my own work.